Ryjekk/Ryjekk/README.md

 # Hi there, I'm Inuk 👋🏻
-I'm a Full Stack Developer based in Oslo.
-Currently I'm working as a consultant at <strong>Salt<strong>.
+I'm a Software Developer based in Oslo.
+Currently I'm working as a Full Stack consultant at <strong>Salt<strong>.
 Previously worked at CareerToGo as a Front End Developer in Copenhagen.

 ## Current Projects <br/>
 > 🇮🇸 [InukRy](https://ryjewsky.netlify.app/) - I'm rebuilding my portfolio to modernize the code structure with Vue JS